MHenderson/siskindr/README.md

 # siskindr

+Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 R data package of Amy Siskind's Weekly Authoritarianism List https://medium.com/@Amy_Siskind

-See http://rpubs.com/mhenderson/287527 for a demonstration.
+See http://rpubs.com/mhenderson/287527 for a demo app.

 ## Installation